allenbch/previous_projects/README.md

 # previous_projects
-Projects that I've completed while attending UCSD and my free time
+Projects that I've completed while attending UCSD and in my free time